-Hamburguesas excepcionales en el barrio del Poble Sec, Barcelona.
+Hamburguesas excepcionales en el barrio del Poble-sec.
 Buena comida, buen precio, un ambiente tranquilo y mucho, mucho, sabor!

 You know things have gone to shit when TimeOut has published the definitive list of the best burgers in Barna and Tootsie and Hard Rock Café both feature (also, the “select” list is 25 places long and numbers one, two and three all belong to the same owner).

 But, despite despise, there is no denying that the hamburger has come up as fast as vegetarianism.
 Who was it that said that every action has an equal and opposite reaction?
 And so, it was only a matter of time before Poble Sec got theirs.
 Helton Pereira de Paula’s burgers are made with tender ground beef that tastes fresh and has a smoky charcoal flavour reminiscent of ye olde outdoor BBQ.
 How?
 Hardwood charcoal, that’s how.